WordPress Security Problems

 What I didn't realise was that as I moved to each new hosting company, having been hacked earlier, I was probably dragging the damage from each hosting company to the next – although it's surprising that a new hosting company doesn't routinely scan your sites before putting a blog onto a shared server!

 So you never know quite who you're sharing with…..

-Some people, more knowledgable than I, say that being on shared hosting means that you can “catch” an infection from a different blog on the same server if that blog owner isn’t as careful as you have been.
+Some people, more knowledgeable than I, say that being on shared hosting means that you can “catch” an infection from a different blog on the same server if that blog owner isn't as careful as you have been.